openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

   discussions.

 * Another professor gave special attention to student questions.
-He updated the **Course Info** page regularly with questions taken from the discussions.
+He updated the course  **Home** page regularly with questions taken from the discussions.
 He followed each question by thanking the student and giving a direct and in-depth answer.